hubmapconsortium/ontology-api/neo4j/README.md

 ...
 ```

-Look at the logs for the server.
+Look at the logs for the container.
 ```buildoutcfg
 $ docker logs -f 60e02ed00622
 ```

+## Checking

-At this point you can check to see if you can hit the server from the web interface
+At this point you can check to see if you can hit the neo4j server from the web interface
 ```buildoutcfg
 http://neo4j.dev.hubmapconsortium.org:7477/browser/
 ```